Bremhill: Parish church

 The Anglican parish church of St Martin at Bremhill has Saxon origins and dates from c.
 1200.
 The tower is probably 13th-century, with 15th-century renovation.
-The church was restored and all pews modified by Manners & Gill of Bath 1849–1851, and William Butterfield altered the west window in 1862–63.
+The church was restored and the pews modified by Manners & Gill of Bath in 1849–1851, preserving the medieval pew end carvings, and William Butterfield altered the west window in 1862–63.
 In 1960 the building was designated as Grade I listed.

 William Bowles (1762–1850), poet, was Vicar of Bremhill from 1804.
 He made alterations to the vicarage (a 15th-century building) in the Gothic style around 1820.
 Today the parish is part of the Marden Vale benefice, alongside St Mary and Holy Trinity at Calne, and the churches of Blackland, Derry Hill and Foxham.

 Other churches

 Elsewhere in the parish are two more Anglican churches, both Grade II* listed.
 St Nicholas at Tytherton Lucas is a chapel of ease belonging to St Andrew's, Chippenham, dating from the 13th century and rebuilt in 1802.
 The church bell is from the 12th century, making it one of the oldest in the county.

 At Foxham, the church of St John the Baptist was built in 1878–81 by William Butterfield.

 A Moravian church at East Tytherton is also Grade II* listed, along with its adjoining manse and former schoolroom.
 The house was bought by preacher John Cennick in 1742 and the Moravian community was founded in 1745; the manse and chapel were rebuilt in 1792–3 and the schoolroom added 1793–4.
 As of 2016 the church is still in use.

 Two Wesleyan Methodist chapels, at Spirthill (1825) and Foxham (1855) are no longer in use.